Connie Smith: 1968–1972: Setbacks, gospel music and continued country music success

 With Smith's commitment to RCA, the label continued releasing new albums and singles with regularity.
 With her new religious convictions, Smith also prioritized including gospel recordings on her secular albums.
 This remained a theme throughout her career.
 In 1968 and 1969, RCA Victor released the studio LPs Sunshine and Rain, Back in Baby's Arms, and Connie's Country.
-These recordings yielded a cover of Marty Robbins's "Ribbon of Darkness".
+These recordings yielded a cover of Marty Robbins's hit Ribbon of Darkness, a song written by Canadian singer/songwriter Gordon Lightfoot.
 Smith's version reached the top 20 of the Billboard country singles chart.
 In Canada, "Ribbon of Darkness" became her first song to top their RPM Country chart.
 Entering the 1970s, Smith made the top 10 of the North American country charts with less frequency, but continued having commercial success.
 The singles "You and Your Sweet Love" and "I Never Once Stopped Loving You" (both written by Bill Anderson) made the Billboard country top 10 in 1970.
 Her 15th studio LP of the same name was released in 1970 and made the top 20 of the Billboard country albums chart.

 During this period, Smith also teamed with country singer-songwriter Nat Stuckey to record two duet studio albums.
 The idea was crafted by Smith's producer (Bob Ferguson) and Stuckey's producer (Felton Jarvis).
 Both men thought the artists' voices would "blend well".
 The duo's first duet sessions produced a cover of Sonny James's "Young Love", which reached the top 20 of the Billboard country songs chart.
 Their first album of the same name featured covers of country and pop songs of the era.
 In an effort for Smith to record more gospel music, the duo cut a spiritual-themed LP in 1970 titled Sunday Morning with Nat Stuckey and Connie Smith.
 Christian radio programs often opened their shows with the duo's gospel music, which influenced RCA to release "If God Is Dead (Who's That Living in My Soul)" as a single in 1970.
 The song peaked in the lower reaches of the Billboard country chart.

 Journalists and writers took notice of Smith's RCA work following 1968.
 Biographer and writer Barry Mazor found that Smith's recordings had "a new delicacy of phrasing that shows itself".
 Mazor also found her albums to have more distinctive qualities, calling 1970's I Never Once Stopped Loving You to be "one of her most consistent and strongest albums".
 AllMusic's Stephen Thomas Erlewine praised Smith's recordings from 1968 to 1972, highlighting the strength of her vocals: "She may have been given some of the best songs, but the thing is, she deserved them; few others could give them grace and soul, as this always entertaining box amply proves."
 Authors Mary A. Bufwack and Robert K. Oermann commented that her later RCA singles "stand the test of time as among the most powerful country female vocal performances of the 1970s."